vitroid/GenIce/README.md

 * If you want to let genice ignore hydrogen bonds and assume them from positions of oxygen atoms, specify the atom name of oxygen only.

         genice gromacs[cs1.gro:O] --format y > cs1.yap

-* Some zeolites share the network topology with low-density ices.
-If you want to retrieve a zeolite ITT structure from [IZA structure database](http://www.iza-structure.org/databases) to prepare a low-density ice, try the following command:

-        genice zeolite[ITT] -r 1 1 1 > ITT.gro

 ## Clathrate hydrates